 SpaceX will try their luck at recovering every stage of a rocket and not just the first.
 In order to do so, they are already thinking about some unusual tactics to get more control over those stages.
-Elon Musk, CEO and lead designer of SpaceX has claimed that SpaceX will try to incorporate a “giant party balloon” to take the rocket upper stages out of orbital velocity.
-He, apparently, is aware of the fact that the use of “giant party balloon” sounds “crazy” but he is yet to shed more light on this.
+Elon Musk, the CEO and lead designer of SpaceX, has claimed that SpaceX will try to incorporate a “giant party balloon” to take the rocket’s upper stages out of orbital velocity.
+Apparently, he is aware that the use of “giant party balloon” sounds “crazy,” but he is yet to shed more light on this.

-SpaceX has estimated a cost of $62 million to launch a Falcon 9 rocket with a first stage landing factored in.
+SpaceX has estimated a cost of $62 million to launch a Falcon 9 rocket with a first-stage landing factored in.
 To reduce the tremendous expenses of all of this, SpaceX needs to figure out to slow down the upper stage reliably and recover it with a relatively low-cost method.
 The low-cost method for SpaceX appears to be the use of the balloon.
-If they succeed at that, SpaceX will be able to both reduce its own expenses and make launches more attractive and fun to customers.
+If they succeed at that, SpaceX can reduce its own expenses and make launches more attractive and fun to customers.

 The use of a balloon can also be considered as being an eco-friendly tool.
 It could be worth a shot to use a balloon, no matter how ludicrous the idea sounds at first.
 Elon Musk has added an extra remark noting that a balloon would drop the stage’s ballistic coefficient or the ability to overcome air resistance by 2 orders of magnitude while it will be able to preserve its shape across all Mach regimes.